jonathansedrez/-Alura-IMC/README.md

 # -Alura-IMC

-Javascript project to learn JS with Sass
+A project to practice JavaScript, html, Sass in a responsive website.